comunica/website/pages/docs/2_modify/1_getting_started/4_custom_web_client.md

   ]
 }
 ```
-Make sure to replace the `"my"` prefix so it refers to the scope of your package.
+Make sure to replace the `"my"` prefix, so it refers to the scope of your package.

 ## 3. Build and run